Towards human-level performance on automatic pose estimation of infant spontaneous movements: Acknowledgments

 This study was possible only due to the unified In-Motion research initiative on computer-based assessment of infant spontaneous movements and prediction of cerebral palsy, resulting in the multi-site database of infant recordings.
-The authors would like to acknowledge the following key personnel and institutions contributing in collecting video recordings: Norway; Toril Larsson Fjørtoft at St. Olavs University Hospital, Inger Elisabeth Silberg at Oslo University Hospital, Nils Thomas Songstad at University Hospital of North Norway, Angelique Tiarks at Levanger Hospital, Henriette Paulsen at Vestfold Hospital Trust, India; Niranjan Thomas at Christian Medical College Vellore, United States; Colleen Peyton at University of Chicago Comer Children’s Hospital, Raye-Ann de Regnier and Lynn Boswell at Ann \& Robert H Lurie Children's Hospital of Chicago, Turkey; Akmer Mutlu at Hacettepe University, Belgium; Aurelie Pascal at Ghent University, Denmark; Annemette Brown at Nordsjællands Hospital Hillerød, United Kingdom; Anna Basu at Newcastle upon Tyne Hospitals.
+The authors would like to acknowledge the following key personnel and institutions contributing in collecting video recordings: Norway; Toril Larsson Fjørtoft at St. Olavs University Hospital, Inger Elisabeth Silberg at Oslo University Hospital, Nils Thomas Songstad at University Hospital of North Norway, Angelique Tiarks at Levanger Hospital, Henriette Paulsen at Vestfold Hospital Trust, India; Niranjan Thomas at Christian Medical College Vellore, United States; Colleen Peyton at University of Chicago Comer Children’s Hospital, Raye-Ann de Regnier and Lynn Boswell at Ann \& Robert H Lurie Children's Hospital of Chicago, Turkey; Akmer Mutlu at Hacettepe University, Belgium; Aurelie Pascal at Ghent University, Denmark; Annemette Brown at Nordsjællands Hospital Hillerød, Great Britain; Anna Basu at Newcastle upon Tyne Hospitals.
+This work was supported by the Liaison Committee between the Central Norway Regional Health Authority and the Norwegian University of Science and Technology under project number 90056100, the Joint Research Committee between St. Olavs University Hospital and the Faculty of Medicine and Health Sciences, Norwegian University of Science and Technology, the DeepInMotion project funded by the Research Council of Norway with grant number 327146, and RSO Funds from the Faculty of Medicine and Health Sciences, Norwegian University of Science and Technology under project number 81115200.